 Wild Sea Trout, Flat Beans and Aioli

-We shared a couple of desserts including the apricot and brown butter tart which had an amazing crust and was served warm.
-I just wish it was a bigger slice but then I do like desserts!
+We shared a couple of desserts, including the apricot and brown butter tart, which had a fantastic crust and was served warm.
+I wish it was a bigger slice, but then I do like desserts!
 The chocolate pot with brandy prunes and cream was brilliant.
-It was a very small pot with cream on top so at first I thought it was white chocolate which I am not a big fan of.
-Luckily I gave it a go and under the cream I found the milk chocolate and right at the bottom were the prunes.
+It was a tiny pot with cream on top so at first, I thought it was white chocolate which I am not a big fan of.
+Luckily I gave it a go, and under the cream, I found the milk chocolate and right at the bottom were the prunes.
 It was rich and decadent.
 The other options were a crepe with cherries, plums and apricot kernel ice cream or nougat ice cream with fennel biscuits.

 Apricot and Brown Butter Tart

-The boys all loved the cheese plate which had three varieties.
-Alex Jackson actually worked at Mons Cheesemongers where he learned about the craft of the affineur (a person who ages or matures cheese).
-So you are in good hands when you order the cheese board here!
+The boys all loved the cheese plate, which had three varieties.
+Alex Jackson worked at Mons Cheesemongers where he learned about the craft of the affineur (a person who ages or matures cheese).
+So you are in good hands when you order the cheeseboard here!

 Sardine Restaurant Interiors